rubymonsters/ruby-for-beginners/12_methods.md

 #### Flow of execution

-One of the things we, as programmers, have assimilated so much that we forget to explain it to beginners is how Ruby goes through your program.
+One of the things we, as programmers, have assimilated so much that we forget to explain to beginners is how, and in what exact order, Ruby goes through your program.
+This is called the "flow of execution", or "control flow".

 When you execute a Ruby file with the `ruby` runtime then this program (also called an "interpreter") will read your Ruby code, and start executing it line by line, from top to bottom.

 Let's look at our example from above, and how the Ruby control flow flows through it under the microscope.

 For convenience we've now added line numbers, like your editor does.
-We have also added parentheses for the method call to `puts`, even though in praxis we recommend against this:
+We have also added parentheses for the method call to `puts`, to make this more obvious, even though in praxis we recommend against this:

 ```ruby
 1 | def add_two(number)